 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software cracks.|

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet.|

-There are many spam campaigns of this type, some examples are "Maersk Email Virus", "Confirm Bank Account Email Virus", "Paychex Email Virus".
-As a rule, they are used with an intention to proliferate high-risk computer infections like Adwind, TrickBot, FormBook, LokiBot and many others.
-In most cases having computers infected with such malware causes people serious problems.
-That is why strongly recommend not to trust questionable emails and more importantly, not to open files attached to them.
+There are many spam campaigns of this type.
+Some examples are "Maersk Email Virus", "Confirm Bank Account Email Virus", and "Paychex Email Virus".
+Generally, they are used to proliferate high-risk computer infections such as Adwind, TrickBot, FormBook, LokiBot, and many others.
+In most cases, having computers infected with such malware causes serious problems.
+Therefore, do not trust dubious emails or open files attached to them.

 How did "Al Hafez Trading Company Email Virus" infect my computer?

 Do not download or open/execute files that are attached to irrelevant emails or received from suspicious, untrustworthy, or unknown email addresses.
 Emails sent by scammers/cyber criminals can usually be identified, since they are irrelevant, and yet, presented as legitimate and official.
 Furthermore, avoid downloading software using third party downloaders, unofficial pages, torrent clients, eMule, or other Peer-to-Peer networks.
 The safest way to download software is using official websites.
 Keep installed software up-to-date, however, use implemented, official tools that are provided by software developers, and not third party/fake tools.
 Bear in mind that is illegal to activate installed software using 'cracking' tools, which can be used by cyber criminals to proliferate high-risk computer infections.
 Use reputable anti-virus or anti-spyware software and keep it enabled.
 If you have already opened "Al Hafez Trading Company Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.